 Jeannie is an NILD professionally certified educational therapist.
 She completed her M.Ed in exceptional student education/educational therapy through Southeastern University.
 She is a graduate of Erskine College with a degree in English.
 Prior to becoming an educational therapist, Jeannie enjoyed traveling with her husband who played baseball professionally.
 Jeannie has been married to her husband, Eric, for 28 years and they have two sons.
 One of her sons is a former DTI student.

 Sharon joined Discovery Therapies in 2018.
 She has an M.Ed. from the University of Florida and taught elementary school for 11 years.
 Since leaving public education in 2005, she has been homeschooling her two children and teaching classes to other homeschooled children.
-She recently completed Comprehensive Orton Gillingham reading training and is currently pursuing her NILD professional certification.
+She recently completed Comprehensive Orton Gillingham reading training as well as her NILD professional certification.
 In her spare time, she enjoys baking, reading, watching TV, and playing board games with her husband and children.

 As an elementary school student, Samantha had an experience that would steer the course of her own career.
 In 2nd/3rd grades she was blessed to have a teacher who was kind, gentle, and made learning enjoyable.
 This experience impacted her profoundly.
 For as long as she can remember, she has always wanted to be a teacher.

 Pursuing that passion, Samantha attended Bob Jones University where she earned a BS in elementary education in 2006.
 When she first began teaching, she quickly realized that she could not flourish in an environment where standardized testing was the primary objective.
 Samantha enjoys watching her students blossom without the pressure to perform, and she never gets tired of seeing their eyes light up when they understand something new.

 When she is not teaching, Samantha enjoys sewing, painting, and making jewelry and ornaments.